juju/docs/src/en/models.md

 ^# Migrate models

    Model can be migrated from one controller to another.
+Model migration is useful when upgrading a controller and for load balancing.

    For a complete explanation see the [Migrating models][models-migrate] page.